IntegratedAlarmSystem-Group/integration-tools/docs/OPERATIONS_MANUAL.md

 The usage of the colors red and yellow depends on the priority level of the alarm: low, medium, high and critical, from lowest to highest.

 Each alarm is validated by receiving regular messages from the system, according to a tolerance range of time.
-If these messages are received within this tolerance, then the status of the alarm is also declared as *valid;* if not, it is declared as *invalid*.
-We can tell the difference between a *valid* alarm and a *invalid* alarm because a valid alarm will be shown with a filled mark, whereas an invalid alarm will be shown with an unfilled mark.
+If these messages has a delay greater than this tolerance, then an alarm it is declared as *invalid*.
+We can notice the difference between a *valid* alarm and a *invalid* alarm because a valid alarm will be shown with a filled mark, whereas an invalid alarm will be shown with an unfilled mark.

 Finally, each alarm has a related *operational mode*, which can be used to get contextual information related to the monitoring point.
 Some selected modes are highlighted in the displays for the operators, such as the *maintenance* mode and the *unknown* mode.